alpinedatalabs/demos/README.markdown

 [__Forest Cover__] (/alpinedatalabs/demos/tree/master/forest_cover)

-Ecological data for US forests (classic test dataset) Box plots on elevation, clustering on environmental factors, regression and decision tree to predict type of forest based on environmental factors.
+Ecological data for US forests (classic test dataset).
+Box plots on elevation, clustering on environmental factors, regression and decision tree to predict type of forest based on environmental factors.

 _Size:_ half a million rows, runs in ~30 minutes